tumelo-maja/pizza_order_cli/README.md

   **Tasks:**
     - Implement welcome display to run on launch of the application
-    - Display two option with clear labels and corrensponding integer to enter for each option
+    - Display two option with clear labels and corresponding integer to enter for each option
-    - Add code to validate user input and provide feeback for invalid entries while allowing user to resubmit the correct input
+    - Add code to validate user input and provide feedback for invalid entries while allowing user to resubmit the correct input

 - **Add Pizza to Order (must-have)**